openmodelingfoundation/openmodelingfoundation.github.io/content/en/about/executive-committee/index.md

 {{< /imgproc >}}

 <div class="card mb-4 border-0">
-<p> <br> Laura Swantek is the project coordinator for the Network for Computational Modeling in Social and Ecological Sciences (<a href="https://comses.net">CoMSES.Net</a>).
-She received her MA from University at Albany in Classics and her PhD from Arizona State University in Anthropology/Archaeology.</p>
+<p> <br> Laura Swantek is the project coordinator for the Network for Computation Modeling in Social and Ecological Sciences (<a href="https://comses.net">CoMSES.Net</a>) and an assistant research scientist in the School of Complex Adaptive Systems at Arizona State University.
+She received her BA and MA from the University at Albany in Classical Archaeology and her PhD from Arizona State University in Anthropology/Archaeology.
+She conducts research on the emergence of social and economic inequality in middle-range society and directs an archaeological field project on the impacts of natural disasters on social systems in a Roman-period city on the island of Cyprus. </p>
 </div>

 </div>